itaysk/kubectl-neat/Readme.md

 # kubectl-neat

-Clean up Kubernetes yaml and json output to make it readable.
+Remove clutter from Kubernetes manifests to make them more readable.

 ## Demo